External Ids for CALCR Gene

 GeneCards Summary for CALCR Gene

 CALCR (Calcitonin Receptor) is a Protein Coding gene.
-Diseases associated with CALCR include osteoporosis and lung cancer.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include receptor activity and calcitonin receptor activity.
-An important paralog of this gene is VIPR2.
+Diseases associated with CALCR include Osteoporosis and Bone Mineral Density Quantitative Trait Locus 15.
+Among its related pathways are Signaling by GPCR and G alpha (s) signalling events.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and transmembrane signaling receptor activity.
+An important paralog of this gene is CALCRL.